joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/21/dining/these-are-the-very-best-scrambled-eggs.html

 **Silicon Valley Needs to Notice That Molotov Cocktail**\
-`Aaron Zamost argues that the attack against Sam Altman reflects how badly Silicon Valley needs to address the societal consequences of its products.`\
+`The attack against Sam Altman reflects how badly Silicon Valley needs to address the societal consequences of its products.`\
 https://www.nytimes.com/2026/04/21/opinion/sam-altman-attack-ai-silicon-valley.html

 **Open or Shut, the Strait of Hormuz May Not Go Back to Normal**\